spacehare/quake-maps/maps/sm229_rabbit/readme/sm229_rabbit.md

 # credit

-- textures by me LOL (i used makkon textures originally, then recreated them)
+- textures by me (i used makkon textures originally, then recreated them)
   - i made them all in Krita with a "Star 03 V2" XP-PEN tablet -- the `.kra`, `.wad`, `.png` files are included on github 😛
     - `_Charcoal_Pencil_Medium` my beloved